arochat9/ai-assistant-server/README.md

 TODO

 - the endpoint is working but need to validate that its working
-  - message in new chat (direct and group)
+  - direct message in new chat (and new users)
-  - message in existing chat but new chat names
+  - group message in new chat (and new users)
-  - message in existing chat buit new users
+  - message in existing chat but update chat name
-  - message with new users
+  - message in existing chat but new users
   - message with existing users but new names
   - look through the db schema and make sure all types are correct and such
 - stress test test create message endpoint with curl